token2/fido2-manage/README.MACOS.md

 5. **Test the script**

-Plug in your FIDO2 key and run the command below:
+Plug in your FIDO2 key(s) and run the command below:

     /fido2-manage-mac.sh -list